Which Tourbox Model Should You Buy In 2026?

 Using The TourMenu To Organize Commands

+They will open it wherever my mouse position is on the screen.
 In practice, I now just need to remember that the left arrow opens up my Google set, instead of having to assign each app to a button and having to remember which button opens up what.

-Dynamic Panel Switching
+Dynamic Panel and Workspace Recognition

 Which Is The Right TourBox For You?